netliferesearch/hdir-frontend/README.md

 To install dependencies, write `npm install` in terminal.
 Then run the app by running `npm run`.

-To open storybook, run `npm start stoybook`.
+To open storybook, run `npm start storybook`.

 This repository contains the main style and components for the new HDIR content platform.